kennethchua95/ITForRent/README.md

 # ITForRent
 A demo website for users to register their IT products that they want to rent out and other people can rent it for a price.
-Created using PHP, SQL and XAMPP.
+Created using PHP, javascript, SQL and hosted using XAMPP.

 Readme (Steps to run the website)
 1. Start your localhost server xampp